Tentative version promulgated on an emergency basis. Final version may vary.

 (3) Any candidate who lost the election by fewer than 200 votes may request a recount provided that such request, made to the Election Officer, is received in writing within seven days of receipt of notification of the election results.

-(4) The Election Officer shall conduct a recount within five days of receipt of such a request and shall review disqualified ballots.
+(4) The Election Officer shall conduct a recount within five days of receipt of such a request, which recount will include a review of disqualified votes.
+In conducting such recount, the Election Officer may rely on the accuracy of the software of any vendor retained to conduct electronic voting.

-(5) The Election Officer shall retain all valid and invalid official ballots for 60 days after the date of certification to the Board.
+(5) The Election Officer shall retain all valid and invalid votes and data related to votes for 60 days after the date of certification to the Board.

 REGULATORY AUTHORITY 807 CMR 2.00: M.G.L. c.
 15, § 16